Trying to view your project portfolio, to gain insight and make informed decisions is difficult and sometimes very confusing.

-So how do you view your project portfolio to ensure they are being delivered successfully?
+So how do you view your current project portfolio to ensure they are being delivered successfully?

-With great difficulty in most cases.
-Even if you are an experienced organisation with good project management capability, processes and systems, its still a complicated, difficult and time consuming process.
+Even if you are an experienced organisation with good project management capability, processes and systems, its still a complicated, difficult and a time consuming process.

-More often or not when I ask managers and business leaders how do they view their project portfolio, it usually consists of a series of functional meetings followed by a project board which reports to the main board or something similar.
+More often or not businesses create, manage and view their project portfolio through a series of functional meetings followed by a project board which reports to the main board or something similar.
 It also contains an inordinate amount of emails, conversations, spreadsheets and presentations that are created, edited and passed onto the next person up the line to extract, load and transpose into their report and so it goes on, until you get the “final document”.
-By which time it’s out of date because it is using data and information that was created some days and weeks ago.
+By which time it’s diluted and out of date because of the multiple iterations and is using data and information that was created some days, even weeks ago.

 Furthermore, what do you do when you get the final document?
 I have seen some weekly reports 89 pages long for just one project!
-How are you supposed to digest this information, make decisions and take action?
+How are you supposed to digest, understand this information, make informed decisions and take action?

 And to cap it all, the same process is repeated again every week or every month – wash rinse and repeat!